 - Mizuno RB566V (Microdimples for increased hang time)

 - Bridgestone e12 Contact (best 3-piece surlyn covered golf ball)

 - Wilson Duo Soft + (best for recreational golfer who loses balls)

 - Srixon Q Star Tour (One of my favorite golf balls)

-- Bridgestone Tour B RX (Best for swings under 105 mph)
+- Bridgestone Tour B RX (Best for swings over 105 mph)